Tip of the Week - HDRi Skies

 This second image was rendered using the default SketchUp Sun.
 Compare this to the image above which uses HDRi skies.

-Same model with reflection from an normal, "Automatic", sky.
+Same model with reflection from a normal "Automatic" sky.

 And the separate lighting channel contained in the HDRi image provides better shadows and illumination than just the sun, or plain sky.
 This lighting information allows some parts of the sky to illuminate the scene more than other parts even though they have the save RGB (red, blue, and green) values and look identical.